SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ### Decomposing the Enterprise

 Whether you perform discovery manually or using our agent, it is important to consider how your enterprise is organized so that it can be decomposed using the Application Domain construct.
 An Application Domain provides the ability to organize and decompose an enterprise into logical groupings.
 These groupings could be based on-line of business, related functional capabilities or based on team dynamics.
-The benefits of doing this include:
+The benefits of doing this includes:

 1. **Event sharing rules** – decide which events should be shared with other application domains and those which are for internal application domain usage only.
-This has implications both from a security perspective, but also which events need to be managed more tightly as they affect others outside of the application domain
+This has implications both from a security perspective, but also which events need to be managed more tightly as they affect others outside the application domain
 1. **Provide uniform event topic prefixes** – ensures that the prefix is unique and that topic best practices are followed

 ### Topic Naming Best Practices